MicheeBeeshi/MVP-Library/README.md

 Welcome to MVP Library!

-## What our Program does
+## What our Program Does

 This program runs like a library where you can follow the instructions to explore a default collction of books and play games related to them, or upload your own library file to explore and play.

 ## How to Build/Run

-- To compile, `run g++ -g -Wall library.cpp gamemode.cpp book.cpp library-test.cpp -o test`
+- To compile, run ` g++ -g -Wall library.cpp gamemode.cpp book.cpp library-test.cpp -o test`
 - To run the program, run `./test`